 Dogs are incredibly attentive, sensitive and love to communicate.
 They learn so much in their early formative weeks about their environment and the people they will be living with.
 Up until 12 weeks of age they approach new situations, animals and things with an adventurous, open mind.
 During this time they learn about body language, what noises, activities and places are normal and they learn to bond with other dogs and people.
-Poor socialization is the leading cause of behavioural problems, euthanasia and surrender to a shelter for behavioural problems.
+Poor socialization is the leading cause of behavioral problems, euthanasia and surrender to a shelter for behavioral problems.

 What Happens if a Puppy is Poorly Socialized?

 We all know those dogs that are aggressive towards men, other dogs or are simply nervous little highly-strung things that are absolutely fixated on just one person in their life.
 These dogs are often terrible in crowds or noisy environments but also don’t like to be left alone.
 Dogs with phobias, fears and anxieties are usually dogs that were not properly socialized.
 Many people assume that the dog that is anxious was abused at some stage in its life, but the reality is that poor socialization has exactly the same effect on temperament.

 The sad reality is that dogs that do not receive proper socialization are often very unhappy and difficult to live with.
 No amount of training later on will compensate for missing out on this critical part of their development.

 So now that we know how important socialization is, let’s develop some strategies to help your dog be the best he can be.